-Last but not least, on behalf of the Board, I would like to acknowledge the contribution by the management and its staff during the previous year.
-Under the leadership of the Board, the Group is confident in the prospect of its future business development and will actively promote the development of its property business in order to create greater returns for its shareholders as we did in the past.
+Last but not least, on behalf of the Board, I would like to acknowledge the contribution by management and staff during the previous year.
+Under the leadership of the Board, the Group is confident in the prospect of its business development and will actively promote the development of its property business in order to create greater returns for its shareholders as we did in the past.